aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ## Divisibility Rules
+*Divisibility* of a number by another number means that when the first number is divided by the second number, no remainder will be left.
+In that case the first number is said to be *divisible* by the second number.
+The purpose of divisibility rules is to be able to avoid having to perform an actual division to determine whether a number can be divided by another number without leaving a remainder in certain situations.
+An important use of such rules is in the simplification of fractions.
+Note that these rules are meant to be used together with multiplication tables and table of factorizations, to determine divisibility without having to perform a division.

 ### Dividing with 2
 A number is divisible by 2 if and only if its last digit is divisible by 2.
 In other words,
           if a number can be divided by 2 without leaving a remainder, then it has to mean that its last digit is one of 0, 2, 4, 6 or 8.

 E.g. Out of the numbers 43, 58, 75, 90, 1027 and 2934; it is 58, 90 and 2934 that are divisible by 2, because their last digits
-          of 8, 0 and 4 respectively, are divisible by 2.
+          are 8, 0 and 4 respectively.

 NB: If a number is divisible by 2 it is called an *even* number; else it is called an *odd* number

 ### Dividing with 3
 A number is divisible by 3 if and only if the sum of its digits is divisible by 3.
 In other words,
           if a number can be divided by 3 without leaving a remainder, then it has to mean that when you add its digits together, you will get a number which is divisible by 3.
-And you can repeat the rule on each successive sum of digits until you get one of the multiples of 3 in the multiplication table, or until you get a single digit which will be 0, 3, 6 or 9 if and only if the starting number is divisible by 3.
+And you can repeat the rule on each successive sum of digits obtained, until you get one of the multiples of 3 in the multiplication table, or until you get a single digit which will be 0, 3, 6 or 9 if and only if the starting number is divisible by 3.

-E.g. Out of the numbers 43, 58, 75, 90, 1027 and 2934; it is 75, 90 and 2934 that are divisible by 3.
+E.g. Out of the numbers 24, 43, 58, 75, 90, 1027 and 2934; it is 24, 75, 90 and 2934 that are divisible by 3.
           <ol>
+            <li>Taking 24, 2 + 4 = 6; and so getting 6 means 24 is divisible by 3
+            (could have avoided test by recognizing that 24 is a known multiple of 3)</li>
             <li>Taking 43, 4 + 3 = 7, which is not 0, 3, 6 or 9; so 43 is not divisible by 3</li>
             <li>Taking 58, 5 + 8 = 13.
 Then taking 13, 1 + 3 = 4, which is not 0, 3, 6 or 9; so 58 is not divisible by 3
             (could have stopped test upon getting sum of 13)</li>
             <li>Taking 75, 7 + 5 = 12.
 Then taking 12, 1 + 2 = 3; and so getting 3 means 75 is divisible by 3
             (could have stopped test upon getting sum of 12)</li>
-            <li>Taking 90, 9 + 0 = 9; and so getting 9 means 90 is divisible by 3 (test could have been avoided by ignoring the trailing zeros, and recognizing
+            <li>Taking 90, 9 + 0 = 9; and so getting 9 means 90 is divisible by 3
-          that 9 is a known multiple of 3)</li>
+            (could have avoided test by ignoring the trailing zeros, and recognizing that 9 is a known multiple of 3)</li>
             <li>Taking 1027, 1 + 0 + 2 + 7 = 10, which is known not to be a multiple of 3; so 1027 is not divisible by 3</li>
-            <li>Taking 2934, 2 + 9 + 3 + 4 = 18, which is known to be a multiple of 3; so 2934 is divisible by 3</li>
+            <li>Taking 2934, 2 + 9 + 3 + 4 = 18, which is a known multiple of 3; so 2934 is divisible by 3</li>
           </ol>

 ### Dividing with 5